babcockt18/On-Nonlinearities-in-QML-Paper-Implementation/README.md

 ## Results and Comparisons (WIP)

-This is still a WIP as I learn how to properly leverage PennyLane's library to output measurements of the weighted states (i.e. using qml.density_matrix which doesn't support mixed state usage vs qml.counts which I am unsure of how to calculate variance from)
+This is still a WIP as I learn how to properly leverage PennyLane's library to output measurements of the weighted states (i.e. using qml.density_matrix which doesn't support mixed state usage with finite shots vs qml.counts which I am unsure of how to calculate variance from)